EmreDenizz/Website-Up-Down-Checker/README.md

 # Website-Up-Down-Checker
-Check a website is Up or DOWN
+Check if a website is Up or DOWN

 ### HOW TO RUN:
 Run **index.php** file